Cypria: Content

 The assembled leaders offer ill-omened sacrifice at Aulis, where the prophet Calchas warns the Greeks that the war will last ten years.
 They reach the city of Teuthras in Mysia and sack it in error for Ilium: Telephus comes to the city's rescue and is wounded by Achilles.
 The fleet scattered by storm, Achilles puts in at Skyros and marries Deidameia, the daughter of Lycomedes, then heals Telephus, so that he might be their guide to Ilium.

 When the Achaeans have been mustered a second time at Aulis, Agamemnon is persuaded by Calchas to sacrifice his daughter Iphigenia to appease the goddess Artemis and obtain safe passage for the ships, after he offends her by killing a stag.
 Iphigeneia is fetched as though for marriage with Achilles.

 Artemis, however, snatches her away, substituting a deer on the altar, and transports her to the land of the Tauri, making her immortal.

 Next they sail as far as Tenedos, where while they are feasting, Philoctetes is bitten by a snake and is left behind in Lemnos.
 Here, too, Achilles quarrels with Agamemnon.
 A first landing at the Troad is repulsed by the Trojans, and Protesilaus is killed by Hector.
 Achilles then kills Cycnus, the son of Poseidon, and drives the Trojans back.
 The Greeks take up their dead and send envoys to the Trojans demanding the surrender of Helen and the treasure.
-The Trojans refusing, they first attempt an assault upon the city, and then lay waste the country round about.
+When the Trojans refuse, the Greeks first attempt an assault upon the city, and then lay waste to the surrounding countryside.